-I shared this elsewhere, and it got some “likes” so thought I’d put it out there on the blog:
+I shared this elsewhere, and it got some “likes” so I thought I’d blog about it:

 “The spiritual gift of teaching is not wanted in many churches.
 Clarification – it is wanted if the teacher is from ‘without’ and found on DVD based curriculum put out by a famous church/pastor or a major Christian publisher.
 A real, in the flesh, teacher at your church?
 No way.”

 – So, thoughts anyone?
 Churches do not want a teacher.
 They want a facilitator.
 Someone to press play on a DVD, and then guide discussion afterwards.
 I am not saying there is never a time for this.
 There is some worthwhile curriculum out there.

 But there are gifted and capable teachers out there NOT being utilized!

-Consider that much DVD based curriculum BEGAN with an in-the-flesh teacher teaching at a local church – and it got recorded and exported for others.
+Consider that much DVD based curriculum BEGAN with an in-the-flesh teacher at a local church – and it got recorded and exported for others.
+What if that church had not let them teach?

 I avoid DVD based studies.
-I want a teacher.
+I want an in-the-flesh teacher.
 Someone who has spent time and effort studying and preparing, who can teach and guide us as we learn the Scripture.

 I am a teacher.
 I want to teach.
 I want to do more than facilitate.
 (Note more than.
 Teaching will, of course, involve some facilitation of discussion, etc.)